-In accordance with the terms and conditions set out herein, the Issuer may redeem all outstanding Products early for tax reasons.
+In accordance with the terms and conditions set out in the General Terms and Conditions, the Issuer may redeem all outstanding Products early for tax reasons.
 Accordingly, Potential Investors should consult their personal tax advisors before making any decision to purchase the Products and must be aware of and be prepared to bear the risk of a potential early redemption due to tax reasons.
 The Issuer and the Lead Manager do not accept any liability for adverse tax consequences of an investment in the Products.